-Lela returned to corporate life in 2013 to launch a brand publishing, content and commerce division at an ecommerce startup.
+Lela returned to corporate life in 2013 to launch a brand publishing content and commerce division at an ecommerce startup.
 She is currently Vice President Media & Entertainment for leading country lifestyle brand, Country Outfitter.
-Lela is responsible for earned and owned brand media, audience development, artist partnerships and advertising revenue and directs an in-house custom content studio that creates engaging, integrated native content for brands who want to connect with the country lifestyle consumer.
+Lela is responsible for earned and owned brand media, audience development, artist partnerships and advertising revenue.
+She leads an in-house custom content studio that creates engaging, integrated native content for brands who want to connect with the country lifestyle consumer.

-She is learning about cowboy boots, country music, and how to make artisanal coffee.
-(She still drinks Folgers at home.)
+Lela is learning about cowboy boots, country music, and how to make artisanal coffee at the office, although she still drinks Folgers at home.

 Lela’s Specialties Include:

 - Content strategy

 - Social media marketing